RaumZeit/MarchingSquares.js/README.md

 #### Returns:

-An object that glues together the scalar fiels `data` and the corresponding pre-computed Quad-Tree.
+An object that glues together the scalar field `data` and the corresponding pre-computed Quad-Tree.

 ##### Note: